-How to avoid this mistake: Step one: type your target query in the search box and take a critical look at the websites that are on the first results page.
+How to avoid this mistake: Type your target query in the search field and take a thorough look at the websites that are on the first results page.
 What are your actual chances of making your way to the first positions with that particular keyword?
-If your competitors are are ranking too highly, you need to choose other words to rank for.
+If your competitors are ranking too high, you should select some other keywords.

-What’s also great about competitor research – it helps you get fresh ideas and find new additions for your keyword arsenal.
-There will surely be some keywords that your competitor is ranking for while you’re not.
+What’s also great about competitor research is that it helps you get fresh ideas and find new additions for your keyword arsenal.
+There will surely be some keywords that your competitor is ranking for but they are missing on your website.
 You can find these words with the help of the Domain vs. Domain tool by SEMrush.

 Just type in your domain and the domains of up to four of your competitors.
 Then you will get a Venn diagram visualizing keywords that these domains share, as well as exclusive ones for each domain.

-This tool provides you with a list of keywords that your competitor is using, while you’re not.
+This tool provides you with a list of all those keywords that are present on the competitor’s website.
 You can sort them by search volume, CPC or level of competition and add to your own list of keywords.

 One essential thing that companies tend to overlook is the difference between global and local keywords.
-If you have a local or regional business, make sure that the traffic from your targeted word comes from your locale.
-If you only work with customers in a certain geographical location, keywords that are popular in other regions will be useless.
+If you have a local or regional business, make sure that the traffic for your targeted word comes from your locale.
+If you only work with customers in a certain geographical location, you don’t need to target keywords that focus or are popular in some other region.